If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 10. Promote.
 Promote.
 And Promote

-If you’re not good at marketing, everything about your business does not exist.
+If you’re not good at marketing, nothing about your business exists.

 Marketing will get your valuable content to the front of your target audience.